bac3917/bac3917.github.io/_posts/2020-11-13-COVIDcollege.md

 bigimg:
 ---

 There is a wide range of enrollments and COVID cases in Pennsylvania higher ed.
 First, let's look at the count of COVID cases.
 The plot below shows the institutions with the lowest and highest number of cases.
+The mean number of infections is 64.5 and the median is 18.00.

 ![COVIDbar](/img/p1.jpg){: .center-block :}

 Of course, we need to think of the rates of COVID per enrollment, and that's what the scatterplot does for us.
-Take a look:
+The mean infection <b>rate</b> is 0.011 and the standard deviation is .016.

 ![COVIDscatterplot](/img/covidcollege1.jpg){: .center-block :}